deg/sodium/README.md

 ### Running

 I have not yet released Sodium to Clojars.
 I've only tested running this library within other projects.
-Sym-link to this project from the checkouts directory of the project.
+Sym-link to this project from the checkouts directory of your project.
 (See the
 [Leiningen notes](https://github.com/technomancy/leiningen/blob/master/doc/TUTORIAL.md#checkout-dependencies)
 for a discussion of this feature).
 If you are me, a working example is at